 In a hot, dry skillet, cook the garlic cloves and tomato for about 5 minutes, turning a couple of times.

 Drain the chiles, reserving the soaking water.
-In a blender, combine the chiles with the garlic, tomato, bread, onion, oregano, cloves, cinnamon, black pepper, sugar, salt and cocoa power, orange juice and 1/2 cup of the chile soaking water.
+In a blender, combine the chiles with the garlic, tomato, bread, onion, oregano, cloves, cinnamon, black pepper, sugar, salt and cocoa power (if using melted chocolate, add later on when everything is simmering in the pan), orange juice and 1/2 cup of the chile soaking water.
 Puree very thoroughly, adding more liquid as necessary until you have about 3 1/2 cups.
 Strain.
-[Sometimes I don't strain this, it's still good, just not as smooth - just more dishes to get dirty!! ~MH]
+[Sometimes I don't strain this, it's still good, just a few more seeds and not as smooth - straining just makes more dishes to get dirty!! ~MH]

 Heat the vegetable oil in a saucepan over a medium flame.
 Pour in the mole, and simmer for about 30 minutes, lightly covered.
 The sauce should darken and become more concentrated.

 Taste and adjust the seasonings.
 Can you taste the various herbs and spices?
 The chocolate?
 The chiles?
 Is there a bit of acid and enough salt?
-Aim for a complex, balanced flavor.
+Aim for a balanced flavor, but one that you like.
 Also add a little more liquid or simmer a bit longer to get a pleasing saucy texture, like a thick tomato sauce.